Working with scientific literature - Impact, quality and finding

 - Differences in the impact of publications: A single researcher may produce only a single, but outstanding paper in his or her lifetime and not much else, whereas a mediocre research may publish many papers with mediocre content.

-- Counting impact factors puts a big administrative burden on scientists (although this is done automatically, e.g., with Google Scholar)
+- Counting impact factors puts a big administrative burden on scientists (although this can be done automatically, e.g., with Google Scholar)

-- All measures raise the issue of authorship.
-It is highly advantageous to be a co-author on many papers, even though the contribution to a paper may be minimal.
-This is because indices do not count the order of authorship or the relative contribution.
+- All measures raise the issue of authorship on scientific papers.
+It is highly advantageous to be a co-author on many papers, even though one’s the contribution to a paper is be minimal.
+This is because indices as as the IF do not count the order of authorship or the relative contribution of each author.

 Besides the more general debate on the usefulness of citation metrics, criticisms mainly concern the validity of the impact factor, possible manipulation, and its misuse.